ghc/ghc/docs/users_guide/ghci.rst

     :seti -XMonoLocalBinds

-It would be undesirable if ``-XMonoLocalBinds`` were to apply to loaded modules too: that might cause a compilation error, but more commonly it will cause extra recompilation, because GHC will think that it needs to recompile the module because the flags have changed.
+It would be undesirable if :ghc-flag:`-XMonoLocalBinds` were to apply to loaded modules too: that might cause a compilation error, but more commonly it will cause extra recompilation, because GHC will think that it needs to recompile the module because the flags have changed.